WikiTrust/WikiTrust2.0/README.md

 __Future Directions__:

-This won't happen without a passionate group of developers, if you are interested in taking this project beyond an MVP, please reach out to us!
+This won't happen without a passionate group of developers, if you are interested in taking this project beyond an MVP, please reach out to us by making an issue on Github!
 - Making this MVP into a scalable solution for processing the whole of Wikipedia.
 - Verifying that the algorithims can support eventual consistancy when processing subsets of the Wikipedia courpus and unseen revisions.
 - Deploying a public server to host WikiTrust 2.0